 Gore Creek Fly Fisherman is pleased to offer complimentary daily casting clinics at 10:30am in Lionshead at the base of the Eagle Bahn Gondola.
 The clinics are perfect for those who have never fly fished before and are considering trying the sport.
 They are also perfect for those just wanting to brush up on their technique.
 One of our expert staff will lead the demonstration, and he or she will be able to answer any general fly fishing questions.
 For more information, please call (970) 476-3296.

 Summertime Community Yoga

-8:15am - 9:30am Every Saturday in July and August (unless there's a downpour) at The Lawn/Ice Rink at Solaris, Vail Village
+9:00am Every Saturday starting June 18th (unless there's a downpour) at The Lawn/Ice Rink at Solaris, Vail Village

 Bring your mat, water bottle, sunscreen, and a smile.
 Join us after at Yeti's Grind for weekly specials.

 This annual free summer concert series is hosted at the Gerald R. Ford Amphitheater Tuesday evenings throughout the summer months.
 With shows ranging from rock to country to bluegrass to funk and beyond, the Bud Light Hot Summer Nights has become synonymous with summer for locals and visitors alike.
 Throngs of music lovers gather at the Amphitheater each week to enjoy sunshine, picnics, friends and incredible free music.

 Friday Afternoon Club (FAC) and Saturday Sundown Series (SSS) atop Vail Mountain